 Importantly, there is no known bird flu risk associated with eggs currently available in the market, and no recall of eggs has been implemented.
 The Texas Department of Agriculture shares this view, emphasizing that the risk to the public is minimal.

-This incident has come to light just a day after state health officials reported a human case of bird flu in Texas.
+This incident has come to light just a day following state health officials reported a human case of bird flu in Texas.
 It is the first known instance worldwide of a person contracting this strain of bird flu from a mammal, highlighting the unprecedented nature of the situation.

 In addition to the bird flu outbreak among chickens, dairy cows in Texas, Kansas, and Michigan have also been identified as infected with the virus.
-These recent developments raise concerns about the potential impact on the local poultry and dairy industries.
+These recent developments raise concerns regarding the potential impact on the local poultry and dairy industries.

 Cal-Maine Foods primarily caters to regions in the Southwestern, Southeastern, Midwestern, and mid-Atlantic parts of the United States.
-Therefore, the repercussions of the bird flu outbreak could have wide-ranging effects on both the company and consumers in these areas.
+Therefore, the repercussions of the bird flu outbreak might have wide-ranging effects on both the company and consumers in these areas.

 Analysis of Implications